ddfisher/HaPy/README.md

 * Install the Python module by running `python setup.py install` in the `python` directory.
 * Put the resulting `LIB_NAME.so` file in the main directory of your Python project.
 * Add `from HaPy import LIB_NAME` to the top of your Python file
-* Call Haskell functions from Python!
+* Call Haskell functions from Python, just like you would any other Python module.

 Restrictions:
 -------------